-Exceeds Proficient Proficient Approaching Proficient Beginning Development Communication Draws well informed, logical, Draws informed, thoughtful, Draws conclusions that may be Draws conclusions and of results and practical conclusions and provides justification for their findings.
+Exceeds Proficient Proficient Approaching Proficient Beginning Development Communication Draws well informed, logical, Draws informed, thoughtful, Draws conclusions that may be Draws conclusions and and practical conclusions and provides justification for their findings.
 Proposes novel ideas and solutions to the issue/problem to further expand or improve upon their work. and practical conclusions.
 Provides convincing evidence to support points.
 Proposes sensible solution. inconsistent with reasoning.
 Proposes solutions to problems that may not be realistic. solutions that are questionable or incomplete.

-Academic Expectation #4: Students use curios ity and imagination to a create solutions π tautint Expectation π Students use curios ity and imagination o o ci cate solutions
+Academic Expectation #4: Students use curiosity and imagination to create solutions